South Tulsa homeowner arrested after shooting 'assumed' burglar, police say

 Roland said he shot the man in the stomach from about 3 feet away when the man took a step forward.

 Roland then called 911, and police arrived to find the shooting victim on the ground, TPD's Facebook post states.
-The man was hospitalized with non-life-threatening injuries.
+The man was hospitalized with injuries that were not considered life-threatening.

-In an interview with detectives, Roland listed a few specific, non-working items that he alleged the man stole — a loss which he estimated to be at most $10 — but detectives later reported the man didn't steal anything from Roland but from a car next door.
+In an interview with detectives, Roland listed a few specific nonworking items that he alleged the man had stolen — a loss he estimated to be at most $10 — but detectives later reported that the man had stolen items from a car next door but not anything from Roland.

 The man will be arrested on a burglary complaint after he is released from the hospital, according to the post.

-After consultation with county prosecutors, Roland was booked into the Tulsa County jail on a complaint of assault with a deadly weapon, the post states.
+After police consulted with county prosecutors, Roland was booked into the Tulsa County jail Wednesday morning on a complaint of assault with a deadly weapon, the post states.

-He remained there Wednesday in lieu of a $15,000 bond, and he had not yet been charged, according to online records.
+He was released that afternoon on $15,000 bond, jail records show.
+He has not yet been charged, according to online records.